jcolag/entropy-arbitrage/2026-03-12-past-prologue.md

  > **GARAK**: It's Doctor Bashir, isn't it?
 Of course it is.
 May I introduce myself?

-It hadn't occurred to me that Garak appeared this early in the series, and you probably recognize him "because Garak," *but* [Andrew Robinson](https://en.wikipedia.org/wiki/Andrew_Robinson_%28actor%29) has shown up pretty much everywhere for decades, most prominently (other than this role) in **Dirty Harry**.
+It hadn't occurred to me that Garak appeared this early in the series, and you probably recognize him "because Garak," *but* {% wiki Andrew_Robinson_%28actor%29|Andrew Robinson|en %} has shown up pretty much everywhere for decades, most prominently (other than this role) in **Dirty Harry**.
 He also played Liberace, which couldn't *possibly* have informed any of the decisions about this character.

  > **BASHIR**: Er, yes, yes, of course.